-I’m a HUGE fan of Halloween, and I really enjoy the horror genre (with books AND movies).
-So I wanted to share a list of wonderfully spooky books for Halloween – or spooky season, which is basically the entire month of October!
+I’m a huge fan of Halloween, and I really enjoy the horror genre (with both books and movies).
+So, I wanted to share a list of wonderfully spooky books for Halloween – or spooky season, which is basically the entire month of October!

 **Please note, some links on this page are affiliate links.
 If a purchase is made through an affiliate link, I may receive a commission at no cost to you.
 As an Amazon Associate, I earn from qualifying purchases.
 See my full disclosure policy here.
 Thanks for your support!